matter-labs/zinc/zinc-book/src/03-basic-concepts/03-standard-library.md

 All the function signatures are listed in [Appendix E](../appendix/E-standard-library.md).

-Standard library items can be used directly or be imported with `use`:
+Standard library items can be used directly or imported with `use`:

 ```rust,no_run,noplaypen
 use std::crypto::sha256;